Justin Currie

-Justin Robert Currie (born 11 December 1964) is a Scottish singer and songwriter best known as a founding member of the band Del Amitri.
+Justin Robert Currie (born 11 December 1964) is a Scottish singer and songwriter best known as a founding member of the alternative rock band Del Amitri.

 Career

 Del Amitri

 Justin Currie was born in Glasgow and established the band Del Amitri in the early 1980s after putting up a sign in a music shop asking for other people who could play instruments to get in contact with him.
-As well as being the lead singer and chief songwriter of the band, Currie also plays bass with them.
+In addition to being the lead vocalist and principal songwriter of the band, Currie also plays bass with them.
 Between 1985 and 2002, the band released six studio albums.

-Their 1995 single "Roll to Me" reached number 10 on the Billboard Hot 100.
+Their single, "Nothing Ever Happens" reached No. 11 in the UK, and their 1995 single "Roll to Me" reached the top ten in both Canada and the US.
 Five Del Amitri albums have reached the Top 10 in the UK.
 Globally, Del Amitri have sold six million albums.

 The Uncle Devil Show

-Justin Currie with Kevin and Jim McDermott released the album "A Terrible Beauty" under the moniker The Uncle Devil Show in 2004.
+Justin Currie with Kevin and Jim McDermott released the studio album A Terrible Beauty under the moniker the Uncle Devil Show in 2004.

 Solo career

 In addition to his career with Del Amitri, Currie is also a solo artist.
 In 2006 he was a special guest on Tom McRae's Hotel Cafe Tour.
-In 2005 he wrote and recorded an album with the working title 'Rebound'.
+In 2005 he wrote and recorded an album with the working title Rebound.
 It was subsequently re-titled What Is Love For and released on Rykodisc on 8 October 2007.
-A single/EP from the album, "No, Surrender", was released on 24 March 2008.
+A single and extended play (EP) from the album, "No, Surrender", was released on 24 March 2008.

-Currie's second album The Great War was released on 3 May 2010, a single titled "A Man with Nothing to Do" was released on 26 April 2010.
+Currie's second solo studio album The Great War was released on 3 May 2010, a single titled "A Man with Nothing to Do" was released on 26 April 2010.

-A third solo album, titled Lower Reaches, recorded in Texas, and was released on 19 August 2013.
+A third solo studio album, titled Lower Reaches, recorded in Texas, and was released on 19 August 2013.
 It is preceded by a free download of the track "Little Stars", plus a track released to radio in July 2013, "Bend to My Will".
 The album reached number 46 in the UK Albums Chart.

+In 2017, he released his fourth studio album, This Is My Kingdom Now.